-Credit risk is monitored on a monthly basis by the investment manager in accordance with policies and procedures in place.
+Credit risk is monitored on a monthly basis by the Investment Manager in accordance with policies and procedures in place.
 The Fund's credit risk is monitored on a quarterly basis by the board of directors.

-(e) Exposure to credit risk
+(ii) Exposure to credit risk